Hermes Agent

 FlyHermes cloud vs self-hosting

-Compare AI agent pricing for FlyHermes managed cloud, free self-hosted Hermes Agent, VPS hosting, model/API usage, setup time, maintenance time, and dashboard/gateway operations.
+Compare Hermes Agent pricing, AI agent pricing, FlyHermes managed cloud, free self-hosted Hermes Agent, VPS hosting, model/API usage, setup time, maintenance time, and dashboard/gateway operations — the real Hermes cost, not just the server bill.

 API costs included in FlyHermesCancel anytimeSelf-host is MIT licensed (free)